marota/Oracle4Grid/docs/GETTING_STARTED.rst

 .. image:: images/didactic_step5.JPG

+See :ref:`didactic-example` section for more details about the results through a simple use case.
 In debug mode, more info will be printed and serialized.

-See **Description** section for more details

 Agent replay
 ================